AviNissimHart/JmeterPokeAPI/README.md

 As my ids are generated as primary keys, they are subject to only go up and never repeat until the spring boot is terminated and spun up again.
 Therefore, i used JSON extractors to get the id generated and use it later in my other tests to ensure I can run a test again and again without discrepencies over the respective ids.

+Regarding structure for my tests, I have segregated the load, spike and stress to seperate files in order to compare them easily and to prevent issues when running them.
+Furthermore, it is considered better practice.

+Within each test, i have segregated my CRUD functions using logic (simple) controllers, firstly to improve readability, and secondly because it is considered good practice.
+It also helps to ensure everything is run in the sequence it should.